larseggert/draft-ietf-modpod-group-processes/draft-ecahc-moderation.md

 individuals.
 The IETF Chair appoints and replaces members of the moderator team.
-In selecting members, the IETF Chair will take into account geographic coverage, expected and unexpected absenses, and diverse points of view.
+In selecting members, the IETF Chair will take into account geographic coverage, expected and unexpected absenses, and team diversity.
 The moderation team may expand or contract based on operational experience.
 Apart from appointing and replacing moderators, the IETF Chair SHALL refrain from the day-to-day operation and management of the moderator team.
 The moderator team MAY decide to